 Verification process

-Companies that wants product verification are offered an initial meeting where a representative of the relevant verrification and test body in details can explain the process of verification and the possibility of partly public financing.
+Companies that wants product verification are offered an initial meeting where a DANETV representative in details can explain the process of verification and the possibility of partly public financing.

 The verification process is outlined below.